 Tangible fixed assets are recognized at cost, less accumulated depreciation and any impairment.
 Cost comprises the purchase price, expenditure that is directly attributable to the asset to bring it to its place.
-Additional expenses that meet the criterion for classification as an asset are included in the asset's carrying amount.
-Expenses for ongoing maintenance and repairs are recognized when they arise.
-Property, plant and equipment is depreciated on a straight-line basis over the expected useful economic life of the asset.
-Amortization begins when the asset can be used.
 The Group's tangible fixed assets consist of equipment, tools and installations and their estimated useful economic life is 3-5 years.